-I got this Thanksgiving centerpiece craft idea from my long time friend, Cassie, who posted pictures of it on her Facebook.
+I got this fall centerpiece craft idea from my long time friend, Cassie, who posted pictures of it on her Facebook.

 Cassie used pumpkins, but our stores are fresh out of those orange autumn orbs, so my Madison suggested we use acorn squashes, which are roughly the same shape.